 The Homeless Alliance began as a group of community volunteers concerned about the fractured system of care for people experiencing homelessness in Oklahoma City.
 These volunteers visited other communities that had successfully implemented coordinated systems and studied their strategies.
 After launching with just one employee in a borrowed office in the Capitol Hill neighborhood of OKC, one of the first initiatives of the Homeless Alliance was to begin convening the directors of the community's overnight shelters.
 From there, the Homeless Alliance conducted a community needs assessment to identify gaps in services and began work to fill those gaps.
 The organization then developed a software system to track data across the community in order to more strategically address the issue of homelessness.

 Today, the Homeless Alliance operates a multi-agency homeless resource campus with access to multiple nonprofit and government agencies providing services including health clinics, veterans services, budgeting and legal assistance.
 The campus also includes Oklahoma City's only low-barrier Day Shelter which serves breakfast and lunch, offers showers, mail service, lockers, phones, computers, a pet kennel and access to classes and other service providers.
-The Homeless Alliance also has a street outreach team which goes out into the community to find people and connect them with services and operates three low-barrier employment programs including the Curbside Chronicle, Curbside Flowers, and Sasquatch Shaved Ice.
+The Homeless Alliance also has a street outreach team which goes out into the community to find people and connect them with services and operates four low-barrier employment programs including the Curbside Chronicle, Curbside Flowers, Sasquatch Shaved Ice, and Curbside Apparel.

 The Homeless Alliance is a proud partner of the United Way of Central Oklahoma.